kirstenstark/eeg-ride/doc/source/tips.rst

 Oftentimes, researchers use epoch durations that end at 0.8, 1, or 2 s after stimulus onset, since this is usually long enough to capture the ERP of interest.
 However, some speech artifacts will last significantly longer than this.
 Since it is helpful for the performance of RIDE to capture the entire speech artifact, you may choose an epoch duration that is longer than what is typically used (e.g., ending at 3 s after stimulus onset).
-You can use a time course or butterfly plot of your epochs to determine how long the speech artifacts are in your own data (that is, at what point the signal at most channels is back at baselin).
+You can use a time course or butterfly plot of your epochs to determine how long the speech artifacts are in your own data (that is, at what point the signal at most channels is back at baseline).

 To save disk space and speed up subsequent analysis, you can shorten your epochs to the usual length (e.g., ending at 1 s after stimulus onset) *after* you have performed the RIDE correction (e.g., using MNE's ``Epochs.crop()`` method).